 This award is made possible through the generosity of the Fleischmann Family and is dedicated to the memory of ISICR member and outstanding interferon research scientist Christina Fleischmann.
-The award was established in early 1998, with the first award presented to Xiaoxia Li, Ph.D., who’s now the Paul L. Fox, PhD, Endowed Chair in Molecular Medicine at the Lerner Research Institute, Cleveland, USA, at the joint ISICR/ICS meeting in Jerusalem.
-She went on to win the Seymour & Vivian Milstein Award for Excellence in Interferon & Cytokine Research in 2013.
+The award was established in early 1998, with the first award presented to Xiaoxia Li, PhD, at the joint ISICR/ICS meeting in Jerusalem.
+Professor Li went on to win the Seymour & Vivian Milstein Award for Excellence in Interferon & Cytokine Research in 2013.
 The Christina Fleischmann Award is open to young women investigators working in cytokine, chemokine and interferon biology.
 ICIS members who will attend the upcoming annual conference and who have received a Ph.D within the previous 10 years or their MD degree (plus residency training) within the last 14 are eligible, but may be extended by 1 year due to parental leave (per child).
 Applications should clearly state the start and end of residency training.

 In the words of then President of ISICR, Bryan Williams, “Our Society benefits from the active participation from many fine women scientists.
 Therefore it is with pleasure that I announce the establishment of a new award to recognize and promote young women scientists.
 The Christina Fleischmann Young Investigator Award has been established by Bob Fleischman in memory of Christina, an active participant in our society for many years until her recent untimely death.
 It is Bob’s hope that the establishment of this award will lead others to consider donating awards to the Society.”

 Award: ~$5,000 and an engraved plaque.
 The winner of the award.
 The scientific organizing committee will arrange for the awardee’s oral presentation to be included in the appropriate session of the meeting.
 Travel & registration costs are not included in the award.

 - The application and/or letters of nomination are submitted via the ICIS website online nomination form.